 Absolutely, you can.
 Not only can you, I highly recommend that you do!
 Even though the dough comes together quickly and easily, you can’t beat the ease of just grabbing one or two balls of dough from the freezer to bake and have a nice warm cookie when a craving hits.

-To freeze the dough before baking, portion the dough into balls as instructed and then place them on a baking sheet and put that in the freezer.
-Let them chill for about an hour and then transfer the dough balls to a freezer-safe plastic bag or other freezer safe container.
+To freeze the dough before baking, portion the dough into balls as instructed and then place them on a baking sheet and place them in the freezer.
+Let them chill for about an hour and then transfer the dough balls to a freezer-safe plastic bag or other freezer-safe container.
 You can keep the dough stored for up to 3 months in the freezer.

 Can I make the dough ahead of time?